-Is inflation too much money chasing too few goods?

 Kermit the frog famously said, “It isn’t easy being green.”
 It also isn’t easy convincing people that traditional economics not only is hypothetically wrong, not only is factually wrong, but is wrong to such a degree it is extremely harmful to our economy.

-All debt hawks, whether extreme or moderate, are long on facts, but short on evidence.
+All debt hawks, whether extreme or moderate, are long on twisted “facts” but short on evidence.

-Their “facts” inevitably include federal deficit and debt measures, projections to the future, debt/GDP ratios and spending for Medicare and Social Security.
+Their “facts” inevitably include federal deficit and debt measures, projections for the future, debt/GDP ratios, and spending on Medicare and Social Security.

-By contrast, here are facts, and a few opinions, which you may choose to interpret for yourself.
+By contrast, here are facts and a few opinions, which you may interpret for yourself.

 1. Fact: Money is the way modern economies are measured.
 By definition, a large economy has a larger money supply than does a small economy.
 Therefore, a growing economy requires a growing supply of money.
 QED